 Out at festivals Krisha could dance all day, head back to base and within an hour or so head off to a ceilidh and dance the night away.
 Ken Martin did claim to have grabbed a photo of Krisha in a moment of repose once; although as he commented “I was using a very fast film”.

 Pauline Woods-Wilson Pauline came to the team one dark winters evening and survived the banter around the fact that she was a southerner with a double barrelled name with poise and grace, and to be fair a certain amount of “Am I bovvered”.
 One of the truly steady dancers who provide a core to any team, Pauline is also skilled in the ways of other dance forms.
 Or putting it another way she is a Morris Tart.
 On occasion she has been seen out with Windsor Morris, Downs on Tour and Chiltern Hundreds, and I’m pretty sure that list is not complete.

-Working in IT for a car company Pauline has the benefit of a level of company car that must make covering the distances to dance events with the various teams she is involved with a little easier.
+Working in IT for a car company Pauline had the benefit of a level of company car that must have made covering the distances to dance events with the various teams she is involved with a little easier.
 At one point Pauline had a plan to celebrate a significant birthday by dancing with every team she had been associated with.
 That was some years ago now and as far as I know Pauline is still dancing.
 Should she ever decide to take the retired dancers option of turning out as a musician the ever patient Dennis will be an expert guide and tutor I’m sure.